JetBrains/intellij-sdk-docs/basics/ide_development_instance.md

   * The version and build number match the JDK used to build the plugin project.
     For example, `jbrx-8u252-osx-x64` matches the Java 8 JDK, build 252: `jdk-8u252-macosx-x64`.
   * Pick the highest JetBrains Runtime build number available.
-    For example, as of this writing, the file is `jbrx-8u252-osx-x64-b1649.2.tar.gz`, meaning build 1649.2 for this JetBrains Runtime matching Java 8 JDK build 252.
+    For example, the file is `jbrx-8u252-osx-x64-b1649.2.tar.gz`, meaning build 1649.2 for this JetBrains Runtime matching Java 8 JDK build 252.

 ### Setting a JetBrains Runtime for Gradle-Based Plugin Projects
 By default, the Gradle plugin will fetch and use the version of the JetBrains Runtime for the Development Instance corresponding to the version of the IntelliJ Platform used for building the plugin project.